-Winning a championship at any level isn’t easy, especially not in the NBA.
+Winning a championship at any level isn’t easy, especially not

 Believe me when I tell you: it’s hard.

 Trying to take the leap from being a “very good” team to being

 the squad that walks away with the chip.
 Once you make it to the